 Homeschool offers individualized socialization customized to the child’s needs, abilities, and demeanor.
 Each child is tasked with picking up social cues at their own pace, continually guided by their parents as the situation demands.
 This real-time feedback helps the child to learn social knowledge and process its meaning.

-Instead of being tucked away from the community, homeschoolers are more often in the middle of community happenings, growing and thriving.
+Instead of being tucked away from the community, homeschoolers are more often in the middle of community happenings, growing, thriving, and gaining moral development.

 As for plain old socializing, homeschoolers have that covered, too.

 Homeschoolers today spend a considerable amount of time on the go.
 From field trips to skills classes to co-op events, homeschoolers have a wide variety of activities available outside the home classroom.
 The question should be “How could you stop homeschoolers from making friends?”
 Answer?
 You can’t!

 Another question in the mind of those who do not homeschool is “Won’t your kids turn out weird?”